-Global Women's Health Clinical Work
+Global Women's Health Service

 The Department of Obstetrics and Gynecology at the University of Illinois at Chicago has a commitment to women's health not just in Chicago, but globally as well.
 Please read on about some of our global health clinical work.